JoshverRico04/RICO_PA1/README.md

 ### OVERVIEW
   Unpack the list writeyourcodehere into three variables, being first, middle, and last, with middle being everything in between the first and last element.
-Then print all three variables
+Then print all three variables.

 EXAMPLE:
 * 1st = [1,2,3,4,5,6]